本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-can be used to evaluate each agent performance across divers tasks using established datasets likeGLUE
+Benchmark testingcan be used to evaluate each agent performance across divers tasks using established datasets likeGLUE, andFLASKallowing a standardized comparisons with different state-of-the-art models. -

-evaluates an agent’s capability to provide factual responses to a diverse range of questions across multiple domains. -
+Factual Accuracy Measurementevaluates an agent’s capability to provide factual responses to a diverse range of questions across multiple domains. -

-can be used to quantity how well the agent response align with a given prompt.
+Context-Awareness Relevance Scoringcan be used to quantity how well the agent response align with a given prompt.

 Multiple frameworks can be leveraged to perform these evaluations, and some of them include: